thermotools/KineticGas/docs/vCurrent/py_KineticGas_methods.md

 ### `check_valid_composition(self, x)`
 Check that enough mole fractions are supplied for the initialised model.
-Also check that they sum to unity.
+Also check that they sum to unity. for single-component mixtures, returns [0.5, 0.5], such that [1] can be supplied, even though single-component fluids are treated as binaries internally.

 #### Args: